krbuettner/covid19_search_engine_prototype/document_parsing/README.md

 # Document Parsing

 For this, a collection of documents are needed.

-We create a ~10,000 doc subset and provide it here:
+We create a ~10,000 doc subset and provide it here: https://drive.google.com/drive/u/0/folders/1e7anBSQcg-bNM0_7AIPfZIVNF7cEKWAH

+We find that only 8,761 of these docs have specified URLs, so these are the only ones involved in search.

+You can make your own subset using